 Public Sector Equality Duty

-The Public Sector Equality Duty 2011 has 3 main aims.
+The Public Sector Equality Duty 2011 has the following 3 main aims:

 - Eliminate unlawful discrimination, harassment and victimization and other conduct prohibited by the Act.

 - Advance equality of opportunity between people who share a protected characteristic and those who do not.

 - Foster good relations between people who share a protected characteristic and those who do not.

 These aims underpin all we do at Ashmole and details of how we comply with the public sector equality duty are outlined below:

 - We believe that equality at Ashmole should permeate all aspects of school life and is the responsibility of every member of the school and wider community.

 - Every member of the school community should feel safe, secure, valued and of equal worth.